How nationalism is driving Chinese trolls to target athletes | DW | 09.08.2021

 Chuang Jia-Ying, an associate professor at National Taiwan Normal University, also shares a similar view.

-She said that China's global image has taken a hit due to its offensive diplomatic strategy in recent years.
+She said China's global image had taken a hit because of the country's offensive diplomatic strategy in recent years.
 Therefore, nationalistic Chinese are anxious and trying to show the world that the country is great and strong.

 In China, the extremely nationalistic people are called "little pinks."
 Chuang explained that these people are internet-savvy young netizens who are good at using tools to bypass Chinese internet censorship to express their nationalistic thoughts online.